wmhall/foofactors/README.md

 #>  $ gdpPercap: num  779 821 853 836 740 ...
 ```

-Finally, you can pass `die_factors` groups of variables to taget.
+Finally, you can pass `die_factors` groups of variables to target.
 The variables can be specified by name.

 ``` r
 my_new_df <- die_factors(gapminder, c("country", "year", "continent"))